WianSantos/Dasmoto-s-Arts-Crafts/README.md

 # Dasmoto-s-Arts-Crafts
-#Exercise made in codeCademy for testing the skills to creat a website with HTML and CSS
+#Exercise made in codeCademy for testing the skills to create a website with HTML and CSS